 "Just as in sports or warfare, knowledge of the skills and techniques of your opponent is vital to your success," writes Palmer, who worked with IBM Global Services to start IBM's ethical hacking practice.
 "Ethical hackers have to know the techniques of the criminal hackers, how their activities might be detected and how to stop them.

-Far from being reformed hackers with criminal histories, ethical hackers, in fact, pledge not to break the law or steal information.
-"The Certified Ethical Hacker certification is designed to help people to determine who is trustworthy and who is not," says Craig Bogdon, senior network engineer at Sage InfoSec, who earned the CEH credential.
+Far from being reformed hackers with criminal histories, ethical hackers pledge not to break the law or steal information.
+"The Certified Ethical Hacker certification is designed to help people to determine who is trustworthy and who is not," said Craig Bogdon, senior network engineer at Sage InfoSec, who earned the CEH credential.